mminl-de/interscore/README.md

 ## About
 The OBS overlay is a single HTML file launched via the Browser source.
-The file contents are controlled via the WebSocket protocol using a CLI server program, meant for admins.
+The DOM contents are controlled via the WebSocket protocol using a CLI server program, meant for admins.
 Another client uses Qt6 and is meant for the referees and the public display in the hall.
 The can change the HTML contents by using the server as the middleman.

 Tournament metadata (competing teams, timer lengths, game plan) is fed using a JSON file.